alfidhadiat/masterProject/README.md

 - python bertopic_\[c\]_classifier.py \[t\]

 where "c" refers to either "dt" (decision trees) or "logreg" (logistic regression, and "t" refers to the topic size.
 This then writes the classifier results into the "bertopic_class_results.txt" file.

+## 5. Analysis Scripts

+With all the model trains, the final analysis can now be conducted.
+Two analyses are done for the research project.
+First, a correlation between the topic model coherency scores and the classifier accuracy scores.
+Second, correlations between individual topic coherency scores and classifier feature importance scores.
+Separate scripts are created for each correlation.

+### Accuracy-Coherence Correlation
+To get the accuracy-coherence correlation, navigate to the "analysis_scripts" directory first.
+Run the following line:

+- python acc_coh_analyzer.py

+All correlations between each topic amount and classifier are then printed.
+These prints are the results of this particular correlation.

+### Feature Importance - Topic Coherence Correlation